fhukiel/levels-debugger-ruby/README.md

-# levels-debugger-ruby package
+# Debugger package for levels-language-ruby

-This package contains a debugger for use with the levels package.
-It can only debug ruby programs.

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)

+This package contains a debugger for use with the [levels-language-ruby](https://github.com/lakrme/atom-levels-language-ruby) package which in turn uses the [Levels](https://github.com/lakrme/atom-levels) package.
+Both packages are required dependencies and will be installed automatically if they're not installed already.

+Using this debugger you'll be able to step through your ruby programs line by line, toggle breakpoints and inspect variables.
+You'll be able to see the call stack and replay your program from a call on forward.

+Two sidenotes: First, you need a Java 8 runtime environment to run the debugger.
+Secondly, this package is not meant as a general purpose Ruby debugger for Atom.
+It will only work with the levels-language-ruby dialect as it is meant to support the beginners course taught at Kiel university, which uses the levels-language-ruby dialect.